The University of Trento encourages the continuous quality enhancement of programmes, of research, of the Third Mission (TM) and of Departments.

-In order to guarantee the quality framework, study programmes, together with the Department Council and the Teaching Committee, are organised through the following bodies: Board of Techers, Programme Review Panel and the Programme Coordinator.
+In order to guarantee the quality framework, study programmes, together with the Department Council, the Teaching Committee, and the Joint teacher-student committee (CPDS) are organised through the following bodies: Board of Teachers, Programme Review Panel and the Programme Coordinator.

 Procedures and operations of routine management and programme quality assurance observe the following schedule:

 - February-April: assistance in the planning of lectures for the subsequent academic year and upload or update of detailed information about the programme’s learning outcomes on the Annual Programme Report (SUA-CdS);

 - September: periodic review of the programme’s teaching activity performance;

 - starting in October: drafting of relevant summary information.
 Preparation of the documentation about quality assurance aimed at examining and monitoring the carrying out of teaching activities, pointing out critical situations and putting forward proposals for improvement.
 In particular, the Annual Programme Review (SMA) and, when required, the Periodic Programme Review are drawn up;

 - December: implementation of the indications contained in the CPDS Annual Report.

 So as to achieve a continuous quality supervision of study programmes and of the Department’s overall activity, the Joint student-teacher committee (CPDS) meets approximately once a month before the Department Council, in order to discuss both the latter and general issues of the study programmes.

 Student’s opinions about courses and their satisfaction are essential for self-assessment.
 Professors, study programme Review Panels and the Joint student-teacher committee can determine targeted correction measures and start enhancing teaching quality.

 Sources and instruments